nilinswap/conway-game-of-life/README.md

-# 🦀🕸️ `wasm-pack-template`
+# 🦀🕸️ `convay-game-of-life`

-A template for kick starting a Rust and WebAssembly project using [`wasm-pack`](https://github.com/rustwasm/wasm-pack).
+It uses a template for kick starting a Rust and WebAssembly project using [`wasm-pack`](https://github.com/rustwasm/wasm-pack).

 This template is designed for compiling Rust libraries into WebAssembly and